 Top 10 Maine Towns

 The state of Maine is larger than all the other states in New England combined.
-Because of Maine's size, there are many unique regions .
+Because of Maine's size, there are so many unique regions.
 Touring the entire state could take a year, so it is smart to plan where you visit.
-Maine has so much to offer, from classic fishing villages like Boothbay Harbor and quaint oceanside towns like Kennebunkport, to historic Castine or a New England city setting like Portland.
+Maine has so much to offer, from classic fishing villages like Boothbay Harbor and quaint seaside towns like Kennebunkport, to historic Castine or a vibrant New England city setting like Portland.
 If you are looking for some of the best beaches, the Southern Maine Coast is your best bet.
 If you're looking for an intimate getaway, try a B&B in one of the many charming historic towns further north like Camden.
 Why not experience both?
 Plan a journey along the coast and stop in some of our favorite places to visit in Maine.

 Portland is the true definition of a classic New England city.
-Portland's Old Port is a charming old harbor side town with historic architecture, many incredible restaurants, unique boutiques, shops and art galleries.
+Portland's Old Port is a charming old harbor town with historic architecture, cobblestone sidewalks, many incredible restaurants, unique boutiques, shops and art galleries.
 A visit to Portland is not complete without viewing Maine's oldest lighthouse, Portland Headlight, commissioned by George Washington in 1791.
 The Old Port is Portland's waterfront, a revitalized warehouse district with chic shopping, new hotels, dining, entertainment and nightlife, and a working waterfront.
 Portland harbor provides easy access to ferry or charter boat tours, which take visitors to nearby scenic islands in Casco Bay.

 Bar Harbor derives its name from the famous sandbar that connects Bar Island to the mainland at low tide.
 Its spectacular setting can't be topped, home to beautiful Acadia National Park, Mount Desert Island, and a quaint seaside town - it encompasses everything Maine has to offer from mountains to sea.
 Bar Harbor offers something for every visitor, from hiking and biking trails through Acadia National Park to kayak and canoe tours along the Mount Desert Island coastline, to Downeast clambakes and lobster served on every corner.